Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Proofs

 To sum up, it is shown that there always exists an equilibrium with two bins and that if there exists an equilibrium with $N$ bins, it is possible to construct an equilibrium with $N+1$ bins by continuously decreasing the left-most bin edge.
-These results imply that there exists an equilibrium with any number of bins.
+Fig.~\ref{fig:proof} illustrates this technique to obtain equilibria with more bins.
+These results imply that for any $N\geq 2$, there exists an equilibrium with $N$ bins.
 Moreover, the proof for the existence also reveals that an equilibrium with $N$ bins is unique.
 To see this, observe that $K_A(x)$ is a piecewise constant and monotonically non-increasing function with jumps by one at discontinuities where these discontinuities lead to equilibrium scenarios, i.e., when $x\in [m_1^A(N+1),m_1^A(N))$, we have that $K_A(x)=N+1$ for $N\in\{2,3,\dots\}$.
 Hence, this monotonic behavior of $K_A(x)$ ensures the uniqueness of an equilibrium for a given number of bins.

 Finally, we briefly describe the generalization of the existence and uniqueness results to the case of $b>0$.
-We take bin edges in a descending order, i.e., $m_1>\dots>m_{N-1}$, and continuously increase $m_1$ starting from $m_1^B(N)$ to obtain an equilibrium with $N+1$ bins where $m_1^D(N)>\cdots>m_{N-1}^D(N)$ denote bin edges for an equilibrium with $N$ bins.
+We take bin edges in a descending order, i.e., $m_1>\dots>m_{N-1}$, and continuously increase $m_1$ starting from $m_1^D(N)$ to obtain an equilibrium with $N+1$ bins where $m_1^D(N)>\cdots>m_{N-1}^D(N)$ denote bin edges for an equilibrium with $N$ bins.
 Let